Nothing beats a European summer!

 Apart from one restaurant, there are no other amenities or properties around so the beach feels isolated and very much in nature.

-To get to Apella beach you have to drive for around an hour, so it is best to pack everything you need for a full day.
+To get to Apella beach you have to drive for around an hour from the main town of Pigadia, so it is best to pack everything you need for a full day.
 Hiring a car is the best way to reach Apella.

 Coming in at number 2 is the incredible Filikurit beach in the small seaside town of Himara in Albania.
 You almost certainly have never heard of this beach, it truly is the hidden jewel of the Balkans.